TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 ### Set Up

-We're going to be using another Mongo database, so before we begin login to your mongo provider and create a new database and save it's url string somewhere handy.
+We're going to be using another Mongo database, so before we begin login to your mongo provider and create a new database and save its URL string somewhere handy.

 To begin, let's set up a very minimal express app with a single MongoDB model for our users.
 Create a new directory and use `npm init` to start the package.json file then run the following to install all the dependencies we need: